-This is a paid asset, but now you can download InTerra ~ Terrain Features for FREE, but please remember this package is provided only for learning purposes or to be able to test before buying the product, NOT FOR COMMERCIAL PURPOSES.
+This is a paid asset, but now you can download InTerra ~ Terrain Features for FREE, Please keep in mind this package is provided only for learning purposes or to be able to test before buying the product, NOT FOR COMMERCIAL PURPOSES.

 Detail this asset from Unity Store: Original Link